Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your kingdom crumbling—we'll take the crown
 Molecular evidence of your dissolution
 While we provide the permanent solution
-Your empire oxidizes—watch it rust and fade Auto-Chlor's rising—new standards made
-Time to balance this equation—results don't lie

 Your business model's failing—watch your margins die We're that pure concentrate that sanitize
 While EcoLab dissolves before our eyes